-- Attend six day-long meetings a year either in person or by phone.
+- Attend six half-day meetings a year by Zoom.

 - Serve on a committee to continue the work of the Taskforce between meetings.
-Committees typically meet once between meetings by phone.
+Committees typically meet once between meetings by Zoom.

 - Learn about local, state, and federal issues that impact people with disabilities.